SepidehHayati/Personal-Projects/README.md

 # Personal Projects

-Here, I share my ongoing data analysis and Python programming projects, ranging from beginner to advanced levels.
+Here, I share my ongoing data analysis project using Python programming, SQL, and Machine Learning projects, ranging from beginner to advanced levels.
 The projects are a combination of Python programming, SQL, Pandas, and other data analysis tools, to improve my skills and knowledge in these areas.
 As I continue to learn and grow, I’ll be adding new projects, so feel free to check back for updates.

 ## Current Projects (Beginner Level)